-To hold a position overnight, you pay interest on that currency sold and receive interest for the currency bought.
+To hold a position overnight, you pay interest on the currency you sell and receive interest for the currency you buy.

-Note:The longer the winning position is held, the greater the possible interest income accrued to your account.
+Note:The longer you stay in a winning position, the greater the possible interest income accumulation on your account.

 Why Negative Swap?

-For example, if you buy EUR/USD, then you are buying Euros, and selling Dollars.
-By maintaining the position overnight, you will receive interest for buying Euros, and pay interest for selling Dollars.
+If you hold the position overnight, you will receive interest for buying the Euros, and pay interest for selling the Dollars.

 How do I avoid Negative Swap?

 You earn a negative Swap when you hold a short position for currencies with higher interest rate as you buy currencies with low interest rates.